YaAn-nnn/FED_Asst2_MokeSell/README.md

 - Enhances user interactivity by providing feedback.
 - Improves the overall user experience with subtle transitions.

-Visual Hierarchy
-- White as a neutral background and blue for emphasis on key elements.
-- Ensures a cohesive and easy-to-follow layout.

-Brand Confidence
-- Blue, a color associated with security, instills trust in users.

-User-Centric Experience
-- Designed for accessibility, clarity, and intuitive navigation.
-- Smooth interactions for a pleasant user journey.

 # Features

 ### Existing Features